okeshawarz/prospectus/keshawarz_prospectus.md

 first chapter, this is closer to the idea of monopoly rents, or DRII.
 The second channel they identify is the indirect effect, where decontrol raises the value of surrounding, never-controlled properties.
-The mechanism that the authors propose is that decontrol inventivizes landlords to "renovate and modernize decontrolled units, raising their rental values."
+The mechanism that the authors propose is that decontrol incentivizes landlords to "renovate and modernize decontrolled units, raising their rental values."
 This attracts higher-income tenants, which attracts *other* high-income tenants to the *never-controlled* properties, by means of "improved housing stock and more affluent neighbors."